 180 species of corals dominate this reef eco-system.

-These low-lying coral islands are host to around 1,100 species of fish that include rays, sharks, whales, dolphins.
-Marine turtles, a great diversity of mollusks and over 100 species of birds.
+These low-lying coral islands are host to around 1,100 species of fish including rays, sharks, whales, dolphins.
+Marine turtles, a great diversity of mollusks, and over 100 species of birds.

 The best time of visit is from December through April.
 Considered the dry season this is also the most popular time to visit.
-Making hotels somewhat more expensive, due to the likely-hood of storm-free days, better visibility for diving and ideal-temperatures in the mid-80s.
+Making hotels somewhat more expensive, due to the likelihood of storm-free days, better visibility for diving, and ideal temperatures in the mid-80s.

 Malé is the colorful but densely populated island capital of the Republic of Maldives.